NVIDIA/aistore/README.md

 ## Extended Actions (xactions)

-Extended actions (xactions) are the operations that may take seconds, sometimes even minutes, to execute, that run asynchronously, have one of the enumerated kinds, start/stop times, and xaction-specific statistics.
+Extended actions (xactions) are the operations that may take seconds, sometimes minutes or even hours, to execute.
+Xactions run asynchronously, have one of the enumerated kinds, start/stop times, and xaction-specific statistics.

+Extended actions throttle themselves based on xaction-specific configurable watermarks and local system utilizations.
+Extended action that runs LRU-based evictions, for instance, will perform the "balancing act" (of running faster or slower) by taking into account remaining free local capacity as well as the current target's utilization.

 Examples of the supported extended actions include: